 Understand their customers

-Try to understand how your customers and potential customers will see the competition with your competitors, how they will view it from their point of view.
-Another way to analyse your competitors would be to keep track of them, learning general information.
-This monitoring could include keeping a regular tab on their various social media’s, reviewing their accounts and having a look at their customer’s experience from their website or any customer review websites.
+Try to understand how your customers and prospects see the competition from their point of view.
+Another way to analyse your competitors is to keep track of them and learning general information and their normal patterns of activity.
+This monitoring could include keeping a regular tab on their various social media outlets, reviewing their accounts and having a look at their customer’s experience from their website and customer review websites.

 Differentiating between their prices and your prices is critical.
 If you find that your competitor generally charges lower prices, then perhaps it’s time to review your pricing structure.
 But only after you fully understand how they can afford to keep their prices low.
 How long can they keep their prices low and how does your supply chain differs from theirs.
-Taking all of these things into account will surely give you a firm heads up before conducting and preparing a Competitive Analysis.
+Taking all of these things into account will surely give you a firm heads up.

 To thrive your business must understand the big picture and look at your landscape from every angle.
 Rigorous competitive analysis is vital to a successful business, and without it, you will always be on the back foot.
 Here are some questions to answer: